 Most people assume that they’ll die before their children.
 Unfortunately, that’s not always the case.
 For parents who’ve lost a child or young children who’ve lost a friend, they can listen to this death song by The Band Perry about dying young.
 The lyrics “the sharp knife of a short life, oh well, I’ve had just enough time” remind you that even though someone dies young doesn’t mean that they haven’t had an impact on the world while they were here.
 This song about death is a tear-jerker but one that can also help you find inner peace.

-Avril Lavigne’s death song is about her grandfather, who passed away.
+The Avril Lavigne death song is about her grandfather, who passed away.
 The song is about how sometimes you don’t get a chance to say goodbye to someone you love.
 It’s about not getting the closure you need but how you still miss the person so much.
 This death song is about how complicated it can be to lose someone and not be able to bring them back to you.
 The end is permanent, making it harder to let go.
 The lyrics, “I’ve had my wake up, won’t you wake up?
 I keep asking why,” are all about how sharp the realization of death is, but you still want to live in denial of it happening.
+This song by Avril Lavigne expresses the true agony that grief causes.

 This death song by Coldplay has powerful lyrics that’ll get the tears streaming down your face.
 The lyrics “And the tears come streaming down your face, when you lose something you can’t replace” highlight how hard it is to lose someone.
-When you’re grieving a loss, you can’t help but cry a waterfall of tears.
+When you’re grieving a loss, you can’t help but cry a waterfall of tears (Coldplay has a song for that too).
 The song’s highlight is the guitar solo towards the end of the song, where you’ll likely cry hysterically when dealing with death, loss, or grief.
 However, the lyrics end on a positive note reminding you that someone will be there to fix you by helping you see the “lights that guide you home.”

 Move Along, a song about death, was written to share an anti-suicide message.
 The powerful death lyrics include “hands are shaking cold, these hands are meant to hold, speak to me,” which describes how cold a body becomes when a person dies.
 It shows how lifeless the body becomes after death.
 However, the song also shares a message of hope, “When all you’ve got to keep is strong, move along, move along, like I know you do.”
 It’s about moving forward after loss.
 The song will keep your spirit alive and well as you cope with death.